zacharysandberg/JavaScriptForNewProgrammersCourse/Week1/README.md

 - Resources - discoord, github repo, codemorsels secure page, book
 - Who can I turn to for help?

 ## What is JavaScript
 - Defacto front end language
-- JavaScript is a dynamic language
   - What is frond end?
   - What is back end?
-- Student Expectations
-- Instructor Expectations
-- Objectives
-- Learn fundamentals
-- Career Statistics
+- Has no relationship to Java
+- Javascript went from most hated language to most loved and popular
+- Javascript is old but JavaScript was modernized in the HTML5 movement
+- Owes a lot of popularity due to JQuery and the V8 Engine
+- JavaScript is a dynamic language
+    - not as wordy as a static language (e.g. java, C#, C++)
+    - it is considered a scripting langauge
+    - it is not classy (there is TypeScript which is more like a static langauge)
 - JS is 1 of 5 components
-- 5 Componets are JS, HTML, CSS, Back End, and DB(NoSql, Relational)
+- 5 Components are JS, HTML, CSS, Back End, and DB(NoSql, Relational)
+- JS can also be used on the back end

 ## Statistics from Stack Overflow
 - JS Top Programming/Scripting Language